Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: The

-Commercial human cooperation systems~\cite{xboxControllerAssist,ps5AccessController,titanTwo} typically require all players to control \textit{game actions} using the same \textit{input commands}.
-This means that the pilot and the copilot cannot remap \textit{input commands} to \textit{game actions} differently.
-To address this limitation, \system{} was designed to allow each human player to personalize the mapping between the \textit{game actions} assigned to them and the \textit{input commands}.
+\revisionCHI{ Many games allow the user to personalize how the controller \textbf{input commands} are mapped to the \textbf{game actions}.
+This remapping is often used as an accessibility accommodation~\cite{ahmetovic2026shared, brown2021designing, ahmetovic2021replay, playAbility, voiceAttack, joyToKey, martinez2024playing}.
+For example, in a racing game , acceleration may be mapped by default to the right trigger, and steering to the left analog stick.
+In such a case, a user who has difficulties in controlling their left hand could remap steering to the right analog stick. } \revisionCHI{Conversely, existing commercial human cooperation systems~\cite{xboxControllerAssist, ps5assistController, titanTwo} require all players to control \textit{game actions} using the same \textit{input commands}.
+This means that pilot and copilot cannot remap \textit{input commands} to \textit{game actions} differently, even if they have different preferences and accessibility needs.
+To address this limitation, \system{} was designed to allow each human player to personalize the mapping between \textit{game actions} assigned to them and \textit{input commands}.}